 Included in all our volunteer programs are GVI Experiences – a selection of exclusively curated cultural activities.
 Learn how to cook Costa Rican food, white-water raft down the Pacuare River or hike through a rainforest to a waterfall.
 These are just a few examples of what you could experience when you join a volunteer program in Costa Rica.

 If your interests lie in conservation, head over to our Planet site where you’ll find a range of sustainable volunteer programs focused on marine, wildlife and rainforest conservation.
-From assisting with the conservation of critically endangered hawksbills and endangered green sea turtles and gathering valuable data on jaguars to conducting research on jaguars and birds, when you travel to the rainforest of Costa Rica you’ll be spoilt for choice when it comes to conservation projects.
+From assisting with the conservation of critically endangered hawksbills and endangered green sea turtles and gathering valuable data on jaguars to conducting research on birds, when you travel to the rainforest of Costa Rica you’ll be spoilt for choice when it comes to conservation projects.

 We even have a wildlife volunteer program designed for teens between the ages of 15 and 17.
 GVI has been operating volunteer programs for under 18s since 2012, so you’re in safe hands with us.
 We treat health and safety as a priority, with greater supervision applied to our teen programs than our other volunteer programs.